 The same principle applies to working with beta readers.

-The right time to consult beta readers is after you’ve done as much as you can to improve your manuscript, and before you send it to a professional editor.
+The right time to consult beta readers is after the author has done as much as they can to improve their manuscript, and before they send it to a professional editor.

-Correct any problems noted by your beta readers and you’ll pave the way for your editor to do their very best work (which in turn means your book will also be the best it can be).
+This way, they can correct any problems noted by the beta readers and they’ll pave the way for their editor to do their very best work (which in turn means the book will also be the best it can be).

-Hopefully I’ve convinced you that beta readers have a lot to offer you and your novel.
+Hopefully you can now see how beta readers have a lot to offer authors.